KT66: Overview

 Although the RCA 6L6 of 1936 (the result of a license agreement between RCA and EMI) was the first successful beam power tube on the market, the KT66 of 1937 became almost equally famous, at least in Europe.

 Because the beam tetrode design eliminated the tetrode kink in the lower parts of the tetrode's voltage-current characteristic curves, M-OV marketed this tube family as the "KT" series, standing for kinkless tetrode.

 The KT66 was one of the "International series" introduced in 1937.
 This series utilized the "American Octal" base and had characteristics equivalent to tubes by U.S. manufacturers.
 A number of different KT tubes were later marketed by M-OV.
 Some, but not all, were versions of existing American beam tetrode tubes or European power pentodes, such as the KT66 (6L6GC similar), KT77 (EL34 and 6CA7 similar), KT88 (6550), and KT63 (6F6, pentode but almost identical characteristics).

 The KT66 was very popular in British radios and audio amplifiers.
 It was the standard output tube in the classic Quad II (1952, a version of which is still being manufactured today) and in the LEAK Type 15 (1945) and TL/12 (1948), both among the earliest British hi-fi amplifiers.
 Because of their excellent electrical characteristics and overload tolerance, KT66s are preferred by some guitar players for use in guitar amps in place of 6L6GC.
 However, the plate dissipation of the 6L6GC, at 30W, exceeds the KT66's 25W, and adjustment of the amplifier's bias is necessary.

 M-OV ceased glass vacuum tube manufacturing in 1988; their old audio tube types became valuable collectibles.
 In 2004 original M-OV KT66 tubes (bearing the official "Genalex" marketing brand that M-OV used outside the UK), unused in original carton, sold for US$250.
-As of 2022 KT66 tubes continued to be manufactured at EkspoPUL in Saratov, Russia (Genalex Gold Lion brand), JJ Electronicin Slovakia, and by Hengyang Electronics at former Guiguang factory in Foshan city, southern China.
+As of 2022 KT66 tubes continued to be manufactured at EkspoPUL in Saratov, Russia (Genalex Gold Lion brand), JJ Electronic in Slovakia, and by Hengyang Electronics at former Guiguang factory in Foshan city, southern China.

 Some modern Russian manufacture Sovtek KT66 tubes are actually 6L6GC tubes in a KT66 style bottle.
 While these tubes have the same pinout and minimum tolerances required of a KT66 tube, they do not have the performance characteristics of a true kinkless tetrode KT66 tube.

 By contrast the very latest Russian manufactured tubes (2012) not only carry the same internal electrode structure as the original KT66 (they now look the same) they also have the same rugged electrical characteristics and can withstand a high voltage on grid 2 comparable to the anode voltage rating, allowing greater power output afforded by higher voltage capability when run in ultralinear connection.